rehamAbass/class3/class3/PITCHME.md

 @box[rounded](Think of the subclass as taking all the **code** of the superclass and rewriting some of the methods)

-*Except private members cannot be accessed in new code*
+*Except private members cannot be accessed in new code...*

 ---